 Stefan Maria Rother was born in 1966 in Essen.
 He studied from 1985 to 1986 at the International Centre of Photography in New York and assisted several photographers based in New York.
 In 1987 he moved to Berlin to continue his photography studies at the Lette-Verein.
 Since then Rother works worldwide as a freelance photographer for magazines (Focus, Stern, Spiegel, etc.), agencies and companies.

-Since 2006 Stefan Maria Rother also focuses on his own free photographic projects.
+Since 2006 Stefan Maria Rother focuses on his own free photographic projects.
 In 2007 he published “Berlin Art No. 1″, a book about the Berlin art scene.
-Since 2006 Stefan Maria Rother portrays the city of Berlin, photographing selected roads and their people.
-So far six books have been published.
-End of April 2015 the seventh in the series about the Berlin district Karlshorst has been released along with students of the SET – school of entertainment and technology.
+For over 10 years Stefan Maria Rother has been portraying the city of Berlin, photographing selected scenes, roads and their people.
+So far, he has published six books on the topic.
+At the end of April 2015, the seventh book in the series was released.
+It depicts the Berlin district Karlshorst, realized in close collaboration with Rother’s students from SET – School of Entertainment and Technology.

-Rother administers the estate of the deceased German-Jewish photographer Martha Maas (1893-1971) and has published a book and an exhibition about her life’s work in 2009.
+Rother acts as an administrator of the estate of the deceased German-Jewish photographer Martha Maas (1893-1971) and has curated an exhibition and published a book about her life’s work in 2009.

-Stefan Maria Rother collects art, predominantly works on paper – mostly drawings.
+This versatile artist and prolific photographer also collects art, predominantly works on paper – and mostly drawings.